 - Banque Misr

-Digital banking platforms in the UAE are fully online banks or financial institutions that offer banking services through digital platforms, without the need for traditional physical branches.
+Digital banking platforms in the UAE are fully online banks or financial institutions that offer banking services through digital platforms.
 They are designed to provide convenient, fast, and user-friendly financial services.
+Here are examples of the top digital banks in the UAE:

 Opening a bank account in the UAE is a straightforward process, but the requirements differ for residents and non-residents.
 Understanding the necessary documents and steps will make the process smoother.